-Seattle Film Institute’s Master of Fine Arts (MFA) in Filmmaking and Producing is the only graduate program of its kind that blends hands-on creative skills with the innovative business skills of a producer.
-Over the course of the two-year program these complementary skill-sets are woven together into a seamless and unified whole.
-Students graduate with the abilities and versatility to pursue a career in their chosen “hands-on” area of specialty, choose a career-path as a film, television and digital content producer, or to initiate, implement and execute their own projects from inception to completion.
+Seattle Film Institute’s Master of Fine Arts (MFA) in Filmmaking, Acting, and Producing is the only graduate program of its kind that blends hands-on creative skills in filmmaking and acting with the innovative business skills of a producer.
+Over the course of the two-year program these complementary skill sets are woven together into a seamless and unified whole.
+Students can graduate with the ability and versatility to pursue a career in their chosen area of specialty, whether it be for film, television, digital content production, or stage.
+Students learn to initiate, implement and execute their own projects from inception to completion.

 For the first year of the MFA program (4 quarters), students choose one of the following concentrations: